arzcbnh/notes/src/content/java/core/classes.md

   int width;
   int height;

-  // Constructors instantiate all instance members of a class Rectangle(int width, int height) {
+  // Constructors initialize all instance members of a class Rectangle(int width, int height) {
     this.width = width;
     this.height = height;